kelvinlegacy/mission23_wiki/When-the-Doves-Cry-by-Prince.md

 - My cousin - Cameron Richardson of Lexington, KY.
 He only drank alcohol until the CIA showed up.
 His car is parked outside Micah’s apartment most days.
 ![IMG_0690](https://github.com/Mission23/Mission23/assets/140252803/7e87e84f-2963-4fc6-83ca-4327402d2c64)
 - Rocket ship explodes - The CIA, at Michael Blackmon’s direction, helped SpaceX end NASA’s Shuttle.
 A single shot from a .22 on takeoff of Columbia doomed the craft.
 On Re-entry the damaged tile caused the breakup of the craft.
+- A man ain’t truly happy - Micah experiences his real death numerous times each day.
+Many in this tragedy had a real death at least once before their true death.
+True death involves reincarnation.
+     - Beheading has become the CIAs preferred method of killing.
+An extremely evil way to kill someone.
+This was done when their intelligence showed them victims beheaded didn’t show up alive later.
+“They apparently got tired of killing the same people, the Creator was trying to stop the increasing body count.”

 ## When the Doves Cry
 At the beginning of the song is something no one ever hears properly: chainsaws.
 They were used by the CIA to prevent personnel at Mount Calvary from tiring.